hashicorp/vault-client-dotnet/docs/System.md

 <a name="writeauditdevice"></a>
 # **WriteAuditDevice**

-> void WriteAuditDevice (WriteAuditDeviceRequest writeAuditDeviceRequest, string path, TimeSpan? wrapTTL = null)
+> void WriteAuditDevice (string path, WriteAuditDeviceRequest writeAuditDeviceRequest, TimeSpan? wrapTTL = null)

 Enable a new audit device at the supplied path.